ARMmbed/mbed-os-5-docs/docs/reference/api/storage/MBRBlockDevice.md

 ## MBRBlockDevice

-The MBRBlockDevice class provides a way to manage a Master Boot Record (MBR) on a storage device allowing for partitioning.
-Without the MBR a storage device can still be formatted with a filesystem, but including the MBR will allow for future partition modifications.
+The MBRBlockDevice class provides a way to manage a Master Boot Record (MBR) on a storage device, which allows you to partition the device.
+Without the MBR, you can still format a storage device with a file system, but including the MBR will allow for future partition modifications.

 ### MBRBlockDevice class reference